Best Hooks for Striper Fishing

 In early Spring decide on Clams or sandworms using a Hi-Low Rig that will present the bait near the bottom and top of the water.
 Natural baits, like live eels, are especially effective for spring stripers that are fattening up after a long winter.
 No matter how you put together your hi-low rig, one important consideration is the size of the hook you use.

 When using worms, a short-shank, bait-holder type hook in size 2, 1, or 1/0 will work best.
 If you choose to use clams or cut baits for bait, bait-holder hooks in sizes 1/0, 2/0, and 3/0 will give you the best results.
-In the Fall move up to 5 through 8-size Circle Hooks as the Bass get bigger in size.
+In the Fall move up to 5 through 8-size Circle Hooks as the Bass get bigger.

 Fish Finder Rig Surf Fishing